 The 2020 Global Insurance Outlook by EY has already set key themes and top priorities through 2022.
 One of them is Digital Transformation.
 What does it mean?

-However, there are still companies that are reluctant to go digital and have no chances to gain a competitive edge in the future.
+However, there are still companies that are reluctant to go digital and have no chance to gain a competitive edge in the future.
 In this article, we’ll explore the nuances of automating one of the key insurance business processes – claims management – by creating and adopting a claims management system.
-Let’s discuss its benefits, features, the developing process, and costs.
+Let’s discuss its benefits, features, development process, and costs.

 What is an Insurance Claims Management System?

-Insurance claims management software is used by insurance carriers and agencies to automate the processing of insurance claims on behalf of a client.
+Claims management software is built by insurance software development companies for insurance carriers and agencies to automate the processing of claims on behalf of a client.
 For example, burglary and theft, fire, wind and hail damage, customer injury, and reputation harm.
-The system keeps all information related to the insurance product, client and claim, as well as provides additional analysis to enable proper anti-fraud analysis, damage cost calculation and other aspects.
+The system keeps all information related to the insurance product, client, and claim, as well as provides additional analysis to enable proper anti-fraud analysis, damage cost calculation, and other aspects.

 Key Benefits of an Automated Claims Management System

 A robust software can streamline claims management and dramatically improve its efficiency helping to reduce operational costs and financial losses from fraudulent or exaggerated claims.
-It helps insurance businesses to gain a competitive edge.
+By automating their claims management system, car insurance companies in Massachusetts have been able to offer better customer service and reduce the amount of time it takes to settle claims.
 Take a look at the primary benefits of claims management software:

-There are of-the-shelf claim management systems on the market.
-However, many businesses choose to develop their own custom made software due to some reasons:
+There are off-the-shelf claim management systems on the market.
+However, many businesses choose to develop their own custom-made software due to some reasons:

 - It allows scalability as your business welcomes new clients.

-- It helps avoid licence fees and paid subscriptions.
+- It helps avoid license fees and paid subscriptions.

 - It’s compatible with the software already used in the organization.